Do you have an English Only in the classroom policy?

 The students are not doing any work; they are not involved in the class.
 They are merely sitting there passively taking in what is happening in front of them.

-The teacher needs to engineer the class so that the TA translates what is necessary and involve the class so the students are working.
+The teacher needs to engineer the class so that the TA translates what is necessary and involves the class so the students are working.

 For more advanced students who may have a firmer grasp of English, the teacher may be able to dispense with the TA altogether.
 He then uses the star student — or any other students — to translate what is needed in L1 before moving on in the exercise.